cdalar/onctl/docs/docs/templates.md

 ## initialize virtual machines

-- use --init-file (-i in short) to execute an initialization script
+- use --apply-file (-a in short) to execute an initialization script
-- use --cloud-init-file to set cloud-init script on virtual machines startup.
+- use --cloud-init (-i in short) to set cloud-init script on virtual machines startup.

 ## bash

 1. use your own script.

     ```
-    onctl up -i scripts/init.sh
+    onctl up -a scripts/init.sh
     ```
     to use the file `scripts/init.sh`

 1. use an embeded script.

     ```
-    onctl up -i docker.sh
+    onctl up -a docker.sh
     ```
     to use the embeded file.
 Embeded files can be found under `internal/files/` in github repository.